SCHOOL HEALTH CENTRE

 All parents or guardians are expected to complete a medical questionnaire about their child before the child starts as a student.
 It is vital for the child's health and welfare that we know all past and present medical history including allergies, hospital referrals, hospital admissions, hospital treatment, behavioural problems, child guidance referrals, bet wetting etc.

 It is also important that you provide us with a complete list of vaccinations that your child has received, and that you have signed the relevant consent forms.

-In accordance with the school doctor's/nurse's professional obligations, medical information about pupils, regardless of age, will remain confidential.
-However, in providing medical/nursing care it is recognised that the doctor/nurse may liaise with parents or guardians, the head teacher or other academic staff and that information, ideally with the pupils' consent will be passed on as appropriate.
+In accordance with the school doctor's/nurse's professional obligations, medical information about students, regardless of age, will remain confidential.
+However, in providing medical/nursing care it is recognised that the doctor/nurse may liaise with parents or guardians, the headteacher or other academic staff and that information, ideally with the students' consent will be passed on as appropriate.

-With all matters, the doctor/nurse will respect a pupil's confidence except on the very rare occasions when, to give consent or divulgence, the doctor/nurse considers it in the pupil's best interests, or necessary for the protection of the wider school community, to breach confidence and pass information on to a relevant person or body.
+With all matters, the doctor/nurse will respect a student's confidence except on the very rare occasions when, to give consent or divulgence, the doctor/nurse considers it in the student's best interests, or necessary for the protection of the wider school community, to breach confidence and pass information on to a relevant person or body.
 'Medical Officers for Schools association 1998'.

 DIARRHOEA AND VOMITING GUIDELINES

 As per the Health Protection Agency guidelines, if a child is unwell with diarrhoea and/or vomiting, they should not return to school for 48 hours following the last episode of diarrhoea or vomiting.
 The Health Centre should be informed if a child has been off school due to this or any contagious illnesses.

 The Health Centre keeps a supply of a range of 'over the counter' medications and supervises the administration of prescription medication.
 Boarding houses keep a supply of paracetamol and throat sweets should a boarder need medication when the Health Centre is closed.